 Next steps (insights)

-- Understand the quality of my traffic and identify opportunities to increase traffic that bring real results;
+- Understand the quality of your traffic and identify opportunities to increase traffic that bring real results.

-- Follow the ranking of my top keywords and find new opportunities;
+- Follow the ranking of your top keywords and find new opportunities.

 - Understand and optimize the backlinks profile.